horstjens/internationalopenmagazine/content/blog/2015-09-07-zamspielen.md

 ## Chesto

-According to one of the organisators, [Josef Wiesner](https://twitter.com/peregrinustyss), all games selected for a "zam spielen" event are either some kind of underdog games that deserve more public attention or are not yet public alpha versions of games in the making.
-All presented games share the feature of being locally social games: designed to be played by several people togehter, in the same room ("couch games").
-Josef himself presented his game [Chesto - at the checkout](http://peregrinustyss.itch.io/chesto) were the player learns what it means to be at the checkout of a soulless supermarket chain ... including nervous customers and certanity to be fired for loitering.
+According to one of the organisers, [Josef Wiesner](https://twitter.com/peregrinustyss), all games selected for a "zam spielen" event are either some kind of underdog games that deserve more public attention or are not yet public alpha versions of games in the making.
+All presented games share the feature of being locally social games: designed to be played by several people together, in the same room ("couch games").
+Josef himself presented his game [Chesto - at the checkout](http://peregrinustyss.itch.io/chesto) were the player learns what it means to be at the checkout of a soulless supermarket chain ... including nervous customers and certainty to be fired for loitering.

 <div align="center">